nearwood/eclipsed/README.md

 2. Alpha–beta pruning -- going to need this as there are many really stupid moves in this game
 3. AI Players min/max, humanize to min/max +/- 10%, etc.
 4. Adjustable AI look-ahead
+5. Giant hashmap of gamestates to avoid dupes?
+(Dynamic programming)

 ## Notes
 * Mitigating Horizon Effect?
 What are important moves?
 System capture, player death, etc.?